"When should I ask for a deposit?"

 Even with a deposit, final payments can sometimes be delayed.

-That’s why having a clear follow-up and escalation plan matters.
+That's why having a clear follow-up and escalation plan matters.
+Define your payment terms in the invoice, follow up before the due date, and escalate if needed.

 Ready to simplify your invoicing?